telephone/LookingGlass/README.md

 [LookingGlass](http://lg.iamtelephone.com)

-The demo is currently hosted on a 50MB VPS, so 502 errors may occur in events of high use.
+The demo is currently hosted on a 50MB VPS.
+502 errors may occur in events of high use.

 ## Implemented commands